Starting in daycare – information for parents

 Even longer day.
 The parent is with the child all the time but is more withdrawn than on Days 1 and 2 The key person takes over some of the caregiving tasks for the child with the parent present.

 Almost full day in the daycare.
 The parent attends the whole day, but leaves more responsibility for the child to the key person.

 Full day in daycare.
 The contact person takes over most of the responsibility for the child.
 The parent and staff will talk together about the start-up at the end of the day.

 Even if this project follows a plan for how the adjustment phase is to be carried out, it is important that you know that the model will be adapted to the needs of each child.
 If the child becomes ill and is absent from daycare, a longer adjustment period will be needed.
 All children shall have a minimum of five days to get used to the daycare, but some children will need more time.
 Talk with the staff about what your child needs and how it is doing.

 RBKU Central Norway is researching the project where staff and parents will be asked to contribute data to the project.
 All parents will be asked to participate in the project and participation is voluntary.
-A total of 120 children will be selected for the collection of research data (saliva samples and logs).
-Saliva will asses the level of the stress hormone cortisol.

 GOOD LUCK WITH STARTING IN DAYCARE!

 If you have any questions about the project, contact: